Rice Cooker with Steamer: Your Kitchen’s New Best

 • Regular Cleaning: Always clean the inner pot and steamer basket immediately after use.
 Most are non-stick and can be wiped clean with a soft sponge.

-• Lid and Vent Care: Don’t forget to clean the lid, especially around the steam vent, to prevent build-up and ensure proper steam release.
+• Lid and Vent Care: to clean the lid, especially around the steam vent, to prevent build-up and ensure proper steam release.

 • Avoid Abrasives: Do not use abrasive scrubbers or harsh detergents on non-stick surfaces, as this can damage the coating.